 In order to take control of your system, you need to have a really good monitoring system in place.
 With Step Functions, AWS did a pretty good job.
 Using the console, each execution has its own logs for each state and they are well detailed.
 SFN is also integrated with CloudWatch Metrics and CloudTrail.
 Of course, if your activity is performed by a Lambda Function, each of them will deliver their logs to CloudWatch as usual.
 You can learn more about these services following these links: Introduction to CloudWatch and Learn the tools for governing accounts.
 Here a screenshot where you can see the logs that the AWS Console provides.

-Using the console is simple and the user interface is pretty good, but what about getting the logs of an execution via API?
+Using the console is simple and the user interface is pretty good, but what about getting the logs of execution via API?
 The API that we need here is the GetExecutionHistory.
-This will provide us with the complete history of an execution.
+This will provide us with the complete history of execution.
 Although I have never used it before, after reading the doc, I can see that the response could be pretty hard to handle.
 In fact, there are a lot of different possible fields that represent each type of activity and its result.
 For example, in the case of failure, there is a different field if the activity type is: ActivityFailed or LambdaFunctionFailed (even if they have the same information inside).

 Why Step Functions is your friend